 This means you’ll complete a shorter PWD application form that gives the ministry permission to confirm your eligibility from one of those programs.
 You won’t have to complete a full PWD application and get a new diagnosis.

-Speak with a worker to request a Persons with Disabilities Designation—Prescribed Class Application.
+Contact us to request a Persons with Disabilities Designation—Prescribed Class Application.
 You’ll still have to meet all other eligibility requirements to begin receiving disability assistance.

 Teens with an Intellectual Disability

 You may also be able to use a simplified PWD application process if you: